PrincetonUniversity/COS461-Spring2016/notebook/assignment3/README.md

 ```

-This assignment has two parts: detecting portscan from measured traffic records using Spark, and detecting and mitigating DNS reflection attacks in Mininet.
-Each part is worth 10 points.
+This assignment has two parts: detecting portscan from measured traffic records using Spark, and detecting and mitigating DNS reflection attacks in Mininet. **Each part is worth 10 points**.
 The instructions for both parts of the assignment are in the form of iPython notebooks.
 To access the iPython notebooks, you can use a web browser on your host machine and type the URL http://localhost:8888/

 #### Submission and Grading

-You should submit your completed assignment by the date posted on the course website to [CS Dropbox](https://dropbox.cs.princeton.edu/COS461_S2016/Assignment3).
+You should submit your completed proxy and web server by the date posted on the course website to [CS Dropbox](https://dropbox.cs.princeton.edu/COS461_S2016/Assignment3).
 For the first part (Portscan), you only need to submit the iPython notebook.
 For the second part (DNS reflection), you need to submit the following files: mb.py and test.py.